strongloop/strongloop.com2/_posts/2018-07-20-loopback-4-developer-preview-3.md

 ## Robust HTTP Processing Capabilities

-- decided to use Express as our low level HTTP transport provider because of Express' maturity and richer middleware ecosystem.
-- a new package `@loopback/http-server` was created to decouple the HTTP/HTTPs server creation and management responsibilities from @loopback/rest
-- rework internals to use Express request/response types
+We [decided to use Express](https://github.com/strongloop/loopback-next/issues/1071) as our low level HTTP transport provider because of Express' maturity and richer middleware ecosystem.
+As a result, a new package `@loopback/http-server` was introduced to decouple the HTTP/HTTPs server creation and management responsibilities from the `@loopback/rest` package.
+We have also reworked the internals to use Express request/response types.

 ## Integration with REST /SOAP Services

-- calling other Web services (REST, SOAP, etc) with `@serviceProxy` decorator
-- users can continue to leverage the existing connectors such as loopback-connector-soap and loopback-connector-grpc
-- for details, check out [Calling other APIs and Web Services documentation page](http://loopback.io/doc/en/lb4/Calling-other-APIs-and-web-services.html).
+With `@serviceProxy` decorator, users can continue to leverage the existing connectors, such as [loopback-connector-soap][loopback-connector-soap] and [loopback-connector-grpc][loopback-connector-grpc], to call other web services.
+For details, check out [Calling other APIs and Web Services documentation page](http://loopback.io/doc/en/lb4/Calling-other-APIs-and-web-services.html).

 ## Model Relations Preview

-- created the infrastructure (decorators and dependency injection??) to support model relations
-- added support of `hasMany` relation
+In real-world applications, it is common to have models related to each other.
+For Developer Preview #3, we created the infrastructure to support model relations in this release and added support of `hasMany` relation.
+For more details, see [the relation documentation page](link) and try out the [example](link).

-## Validation and Type conversion
+## Validation and Type Conversion

-- coerce primitives in query and path parameter as well as the headers
-- minimal validation on the input parameters using AJV
+We added the support to coerce primitive types in query and path parameters as well as the headers.
+There is also minimal validation on the input parameters using [AJV][ajv].
+Check out the [documentation](link) for more details.

 ## Usability Enhancements

-- CLI to create data source, model, etc
-- CLI to create from openapi spec
-- --help
-- express vs custom mode
+User experience has been a focus for LoopBack 4.
+In this release, we have added the [command-line interface][cli] for creating data source and model, the `lb4 datasource` and `lb4 model` command, respectively.
+We now also have the `lb4 openapi` command to generate corresponding artifacts from OpenAPI 2.0 and 3.0 specs.

+Besides, we introduced 2 flavors of command-line interfaces: express vs custom mode, tailored for different usage scenarios.
+For more information, see [this blog post](link).

+## What's Next?

+Moving towards the GA release, we are planning to build a [fictitious e-commerce store][estore] to validate that we cover the common usage scenarios of real-world LoopBack-based applications.
+We'll keep you posted on new features added to the framework in our monthly milestone blog posts.

 ## Call for Action